 Allergic reactions to stinging ants are an important cause of anaphylaxis in Australia and the southern United States of America.
-Allergic reactions to the Jack Jumper ant (also known as the Jumper Ant, Hopper Ant) are a uniquely Australian problem, although other species such as the Green Ant of Queensland, and introduced South American Fire Ant also cause occasional allergic reactions.
+Allergic reactions to the Jack Jumper ant (also known as the Jumper Ant, Hopper Ant) are a uniquely Australian problem, although other species such as the Green Ant of Queensland and the introduced South American Fire Ant can also cause allergic reactions.

 What is a Jack Jumper Ant?

 Most Australian native stinging ants are from the genus Myrmecia.
 This group is broadly subdivided into Jack Jumper ants and Bull Dog ants.
 Bull Dog ants are large, around 15-25 mm long, whereas Jack Jumper ants are generally 10 to 15mm long and often display jerky, jumping movements.

 The Jack Jumper ant most frequently associated with allergic reactions is commonly known as the Jack Jumper ant, Jack Jumper or Jumping Jack.
 Jack Jumper ants have a black body and orange/brown jaws/pincers and limbs.
 Jack Jumper Ants are also known as Hopper Ants or Skipper Ants in South Australia.

 Jack Jumper ants sting rather than bite

 Like bees and wasps, Jack Jumper ants do not bite.
 Rather, they grasp the victim in their jaws, then bend and sting them.
 Their sting is in the tail.
 They are aggressive, typically walk with a hopping motion, and can sometimes jump from surrounding vegetation.